When To Split in Blackjack?

 Initial Hand:

-- Player is dealt two Aces (A♠ A♦).
+• The player is dealt two Aces (A♠ A♦).

-- Dealer's upcard is a 6 (6♣).
+• The dealer's upcard is a 6 (6♣).

 Action:

-- Player decides to split the Aces into two separate hands.
+• The player decides to split the Aces into two separate hands.

-- Player places an additional bet equal to the original bet.
+• The player places an additional bet equal to the original bet.

 New Hands:

-- First hand: A♠
+• First hand: A♠

-- Dealer deals a 7 (7♠) to the first hand.
+• The dealer deals a 7 (7♠) to the first hand.

-- Player decides to stand with a total of 18.
+• The player decides to stand with a total of 18.

-- Second hand: A♦
+• Second hand: A♦

-- Dealer deals a 9 (9♥) to the second hand.
+• The dealer deals a 9 (9♥) to the second hand.

-- Player decides to stand with a total of 20.
+• The player decides to stand with a total of 20.

 Dealer's Play:

-- Dealer's hand: 6♣
+• Dealer's hand: 6♣

-- Dealer reveals the hole card, which is a 10 (10♦), giving the dealer a total of 16.
+• The dealer reveals the hole card, which is a 10 (10♦), giving the dealer a total of 16.

-- Dealer must hit and draws a 5 (5♠), making the dealer's total 21.
+• The dealer must hit and draw a 5 (5♠), making the dealer's total 21.

 Result:

-- First hand: 18 loses to the dealer's 21.
+• First hand: 18 loses to the dealer's 21.

-- Second hand: 20 loses to the dealer's 21.
+• Second hand: 20 loses to the dealer's 21.

 Pairs to Always / Never Split

 Certain pairs in blackjack are almost always worth splitting because they offer the best chance to maximize your winnings or minimize your losses.
-Just as there are pairs you should always split, there are pairs that you should never split due to the unfavorable odds they have.
+Just as there are pairs you should always split, there are pairs that you should never split due to the unfavourable odds they have.

 Pairs Always to Split

-- Eights (88): Splitting eights is crucial because a total of 16 is a weak hand, with a high chance of busting if you hit and a low chance of winning if you stand.
+• Eights (88): Splitting eights is crucial because a total of 16 is a weak hand, with a high chance of busting if you hit and a low chance of winning if you stand.
 By splitting eights, you start two hands with 8, which gives you a better chance of improving each hand with subsequent cards.

 Pairs Never to Split

-- Tens (10-10): A pair of tens totals 20, which is a very strong hand in blackjack.
+• Tens (10-10): A pair of tens totals 20, which is a very strong hand in blackjack.
 Splitting tens would break up this strong hand, making it highly unlikely to achieve two equally strong hands and increasing your risk of losing.

-- Fives (5-5): A pair of fives totals 10, which is an excellent starting point for doubling down.
+• Fives (5-5): A pair of fives totals 10, which is an excellent starting point for doubling down.
 Splitting fives would turn a potentially strong hand into two weaker ones, reducing your chances of winning.
 In this case consider double down, unless the dealer's face card is a value greater than 8.

-- Fours (4-4): A pair of fours totals 8, which is not a strong starting hand.
+• Fours (4-4): A pair of fours totals 8, which is not a strong starting hand.
 However, splitting them often results in two weak hands with lower chances of improving significantly.
 It’s usually better to hit and try to improve the total of 8 rather than splitting.

-Blackjack Split Chart : When to Split ?
+Blackjack Split Chart: When to Split?

 This chart, based on a blackjack game played with 4 to 8 decks where the dealer stands on all 17s, summarizes what has been explained before, and allows you to have an idea of the situations in which the split is recommended or to be avoided.